3 observations after Quentin Grimes' career-high 44 points lead Sixers to skid-snapping win

 Grimes didn’t cool off whatsoever over the halftime break.

-He moved to an incredible 12 for 13 with a fast-break, and-one layup early in the third quarter.
+He moved to an incredible 12 for 13 from the field with a fast-break, and-one layup early in the third quarter.
 When Grimes finally missed a three, the long rebound bounced his way and he drove in for yet another bucket.

+“I’ve had 20-point halves, but in the third quarter I think I ran off 10 or 11 straight,” Grimes said.
+“I was like, ‘OK, I’m kind of feeling it tonight for sure.’”

 The Sixers led by as many as 15 points in the third quarter, but the Warriors trimmed their deficit during a sloppy Sixers stretch on both ends.
 A 7-0 Golden State run included a Gary Payton III put-back layup and a Buddy Hield backdoor layup.
 Grimes went 0 for 4 at the foul line late in the third quarter.